 The Bachelor of Graphic Design at the University of Canberra provides one of the most current and progressive graphic design courses in the country.
 Throughout the three-year degree, students are tasked with performing activities and assessments, which mirror authentic design processes and address relevant problems in contemporary society.
 The course provides students with an exciting range of industry specific projects that equip them with an understanding of design practice from a local and global perspective.

 Students master the production tools and practices necessary to create high-level design as well as critical thinking, problem solving and research techniques.
 The course covers a broad range of graphic design skills and industry-standard software such as InDesign, Photoshop, Illustrator, and web design technologies.

 Projects address a wide variety of contexts and media including print, packaging, video, environmental, web and interface for desktop and mobile devices.
 Students also have the opportunity to pursue specialisations such as web design, motion graphics, photography, advertising, marketing, and filmmaking.

 Choose Another Campus

-The Bachelor of Graphic Design is also offered at the following locations (2nd year entry only, with 1 year approved credit):
+The Bachelor of Graphic Design is also offered at the following location:

 - TAFE Queensland, Brisbane, Southbank Campus